 An egg travels along your fallopian tubes from the ovary to the womb and is fertilised.
 It is implanted into the womb’s lining where it continues to grow.
 If the womb or the fallopian tubes are damaged, or stop working, it may be difficult to conceive naturally.
 This can occur following several factors.
-Some blockages can be treated by micro-surgical techniques, but in other cases, pregnancy can only be achieved with in-vitro fertilisation (IVF) – see below for details.
+Some blockages can be treated by micro-surgical techniques, but in other cases, pregnancy can only be achieved with in-vitro fertilisation (IVF).

 With endometriosis, the womb’s lining (endometrium) starts growing in other places, such as your ovaries.
 During menstruation, bleeding occurs from this tissue, which can cause abdominal pain and painful intercourse.
 Infertility results because the new growths form adhesions (sticky areas of tissue) or cysts (fluid-filled sacs) that can block or distort the pelvis.
 These make it difficult for an egg to be released and become implanted into the womb.
 Endometriosis can also disturb the way that a follicle (fluid-filled space in which an egg develops) matures and releases an egg.

-Women with polycystic ovaries (PCO) have an increased number of small cysts under the surface of the ovary, as seen on an ultrasound.
-Many of the 20% of women who have PCO will have normal cycles and no problems conceiving.
+Women with polycystic ovaries have an increased number of small cysts under the surface of the ovary, which can be seen on an ultrasound.
+Out of the 20% of women who have polycystic ovary syndrome, some will have normal cycles and no problems conceiving.

-However, some women with a polycystic ovarian syndrome known as PCOS may have difficulty conceiving because they are not ovulating regularly.
+However, some women with polycystic ovarian syndrome may have difficulty conceiving because they are not ovulating regularly.
 They have a hormone imbalance and irregular or absent periods.